aws-samples/aws-media-services-simple-vod-workflow/2-MediaConvertJobs/README.md

 ## 2. View outputs in S3

 1. In the AWS Management Console choose **Services** then select **S3** under Storage.
-1. Select the bucket where your output files are located.
+2. Select the bucket where your output files are located.
 You should find a folder called `assets/VANLIFE/` with subfolders for `HLS`, `MP4` and `Thumbnails`.
-1. **Save this page open in a browser tab** so you can access videos for playout in later modules.
+3. **Save this page open in a browser tab** so you can access videos for playout in later modules.

 ![VANLIFE in S3](../images/module-2-s3.png)

+NOTE: You can also access the S3 bucket for each output group using the links in the **Outputs** section of the MediaConvert console **Job details** page.

 ## 3. Play the videos